nephantes/dolphinnext-tutorial/README.md

 ```
 docker run --privileged -m 10G -p 8080:80 -v ~/export:/export -ti ummsbiocore/dolphinnext-studio /bin/bash
 ```
-3. After you start the container, you need to start the mysql and apache server usign the command below;
+3. After you start the container, you need to start the mysql and apache server using the command below;
 ```
 startup
 ```